Storware/ansible-vprotect-node/README.md

-Ansible role for vProtect Server
+Ansible role for vProtect Node
 =========

-This ansible role installs Storware vProtect Server - management server that manages multiple vProtect Nodes (provided in a separate role).
+This ansible role installs Storware vProtect Node - data mover that executes backup tasks (nodes are managed by vProtect Server, provided in a separate role).
 Find out more here: https://storware.gitbook.io/storware-vprotect

 Requirements
 ------------